thisiscmt/MusicBrowser/README.md

 The app has the following features:

 * Search for an artist, song, or album.
-* View artist biographies as well as their discography and other detailed information.
+* View artist biographies as well as their discography.
 * View album reviews.
+* View descriptions of music styles and genres.

 It uses the following open source libraries: